splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 Canceling an active muting rule and resuming notifications for an alert or detector are the same thing.
 A canceled muting rules is deleted from Splunk Observability Cloud before it expires.
 Scheduled muting rules that are not yet active can also be deleted before they start.

-To cancel an active muting rule or delete a scheduled muting rule from :guilabel:`Alerts`:
+To cancel an active muting rule or delete a scheduled muting rule from :guilabel:`Detectors & SLOs`:

 - Select the :guilabel:`Muting rules` tab, and locate the muting rule you want to cancel or delete.